IIIF/website/source/event/2018/washington/wednesday.md

 page: wednesday
 ---

 This is the agenda for Wednesday the 23rd of May, the first full day of the conference.
-To register for the conference please see the [main registration page][washington-registration].
+It is located in the Coolidge Auditorium in the Jefferson Building, the Library of Congress.

 <table class="api-table">
   <thead>